Keithin8a/musicSearch/3_ReactClient.md

 # React Client

 Develop the following features one at a time.
-We don't expect you to complete them all, but want to see how you work through each task.
+We're interested in seeing how you work through each task more than whether you complete all of them in the allotted time.

 1. Display the list of songs from `song-data.js`.
    Each item in the list should display the `title`, `artist`, `year`, and `genres` and have some basic styling to visually separate the songs.